-Ormond Beach Municipal Airport (KOMN) is owned and operated by the City of Ormond Beach, Florida.
-The airport is located on 1,128 acres of land just east of Interstate 95, north of the Tomoka River and west of U.S. Highway 1.
+Ormond Beach Airport (KOMN) is owned and operated by the City of Ormond Beach, Florida.
+It is located on 1,128 acres of land, located east of Interstate 95, north of the Tomoka River and west of U.S. Highway 1.

-The airport has both VOR and GPS approaches making it useful for instrument training as well as VFR training with quick access to nearby VFR practice areas.
+The airport has both VOR and GPS,approaches making it useful for instrument training, as well as VFR training with quick access to nearby VFR practice areas.
 View Current IFR Arrivals and Departures at Ormond Beach Municipal Airport.
 (List does not include VFR arrivals and departures).

 View Current IFR Arrivals and Departures at Ormond Beach Municipal Airport.
 This list does not include VFR arrivals and departures which would be a much longer list.